Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Texans stats and trends

-- Houston has four wins against the spread in eight games this season.

-- The Texans are 3-4 ATS when underdogs by 5.5 points or more this season.
+- The Texans have an ATS record of 3-4 in their seven games as an underdog of 5.5 points or more this year.

-- Houston's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Houston's games this season have gone over the point total four times in eight opportunities (50%).

-- The Texans have turned the ball over four more times (13 total) than the Dolphins have forced a turnover (9) this season.
+- This season the Texans have turned the ball over 13 times, four more than the Dolphins' takeaways (9).

 Home and road insights

-- Houston is 0-4 overall, with just one win against the spread, on the road.
+- Houston is 0-4 overall, with only one win against the spread, in away games.

-- In four away games this season, Houston has hit the over once.

 Powered by Data Skrive.